zuohouwei/codestyle/docs/Classes.md

 </table>

 ### Summary
-:white_check_mark: Function names are camelCase
+* Function names are camelCase

-:white_check_mark: Boolean functions start with _is_ or _has_
+* Boolean functions start with _is_ or _has_

-:white_check_mark: Consider signature part of name
+* Consider signature part of name

-:white_check_mark: Getters should use attribute style
+* Getters should use attribute style

 ## Class Invariant
 Use class if the class has an invariant; use struct if the data members can vary independently.